99003787/miniproject/1_Requirments/readme.md

 * We can easily access the details of that individual by giving some input such as name, Ps no and email id.

-*TBD*

 ## What:
- *		We are preparing the master excel sheet to search and retrieve data from all the 5 excel sheets that are created.
+*	We are preparing the master excel sheet to search and retrieve data from all the 5 excel sheets that are created.
 * It is used for easy search of a particular cell or data of a person
 *	It provides information of every person details like bio, academics, health and personal details

-*TBD*

 ## When:
 *	Searching for person information